diannedejesus/debt_tracker/readme.md

 Only an admin account can create user account.
 The user creation process will verify if the current user session is an administor before creating an account.

+If the web app requiered the creation of accounts without an administrator then an authentication process should be implemented.
+Most likely by adding additional databases to handle authentication of users to avoid abandoned signups.
  -->

 <!-- Break it down